Spencox/Module_3_Code_Quiz/README.md

 Flavio Copes.
 (2016, December 6th).
 How to Sort an Array of Objects by Property in JavaScript.
 Flavio Copes. https://flaviocopes.com/how-to-sort-array-of-objects-by-property-javascript/

-## Features

-There are several obvious and not so obvious features of this site:

 LIST FEATURES